 If you do not have sufficient funds in your checking account to clear a particular transaction, we can transfer a portion (or all) of the overdraft amount from your attached savings account.
 There is a nominal fee per transfer per item.

 Transfer from a Loan or Line of Credit

-We will always try to to cover your overdrafts using the most cost-efficient manner possible, which is why we automatically look to your savings account and/or your loan accounts as a funding source before charging the Overdraft Advance fee.
+We will always try to cover your overdrafts using the most cost-efficient manner possible, which is why we automatically look to your savings account and your loan accounts as a funding source before charging the Courtesy Pay fee.

-Note: We pay overdrafts at our discretion, which means we do not guarantee that we will always authorize and pay any type of transaction.
-If we do not authorize and pay an overdraft, your transaction will be declined and NSF fees may apply.
+Note: We pay overdrafts at our discretion, which means we do not guarantee that we will always authorize and pay any transaction.
+If we do not authorize and pay an overdraft, your transaction will be declined, and NSF fees may apply.